postsharp/Metalama.Documentation/conceptual/Aspects/advising/overriding-properties.md

 ## Accessing the metadata of the overridden field or property

-The metadata of the field or property being overridden are available from the template accessors on the <xref:Metalama.Framework.Aspects.IMetaTarget.FieldOrProperty?text=meta.Target.FieldOrProperty> property .
-This property gives you all information about the name, type, parameters and custom attributes of the field or property.
+The metadata of the field or property being overridden are available from the template accessors on the <xref:Metalama.Framework.Aspects.IMetaTarget.FieldOrProperty?text=meta.Target.FieldOrProperty> property.
+This property gives you all information about the name, type and custom attributes of the field or property.
 For instance, the member name is available on `meta.Target.FieldOrProperty.Name` and its type on `meta.Target.FieldOrProperty.Type`.

 The _value_ of the field or property is available on <xref:Metalama.Framework.Aspects.IMetaTarget.FieldOrProperty?text=meta.Target.FieldOrProperty.Value>.
 Your aspect can read and write this property, as long as the field or the property is writable.
 To determine if the field is `readonly` or if the property has a `set` accessor, you can use <xref:Metalama.Framework.Code.IFieldOrPropertyOrIndexer.Writeability?text=meta.Target.FieldOrProperty.Writeability>.